eaguilera23/miSalleScrapper/README.md

 # Aknowledgements

-A special mention to Andrea Hernández De Alba, for her initial colaboration in the proyecto, making the UI design, the frontend and part of the development of the Android app.
+A special mention to Andrea Hernández De Alba, for her initial colaboration in the project, making the UI design, the frontend and part of the development of the Android app.